spine-tools/SpineOpt.jl/README.md

 If you haven't installed `spinedatabase_api` yet or don't want to reconfigure PyCall, then you need to do the following:

 1. Find out the path of the python program used by PyCall.
-In the Julia REPL, run
+In the julia REPL, run

 ```julia
 using PyCall
 PyCall.pyprogramname
 ```

 2. Install `spinedatabase_api` in that python.
 Open a terminal (e.g. command prompt on Windows) and run

 ```
 python -m pip install --upgrade git+https://github.com/Spine-project/Spine-Database-API.git
 ```